RalfMende/MobileStationWebApp/docs/index.md

 **How do I setup Switches / Turnouts**

-Please edit the configuration file on the SRSEII /www/config/magnetartikel.cs2
+Edit /www/config/magnetartikel.cs2 on the SRSEII, then restart the MSWEBAPP service for the changes to take effect.

 **How can I display different Turnout and Signal Icons?**

-This feature isn't implemented yet.
-Only the red and green icon is available.
+This feature is not yet available.
+Only the red and green icons are supported.

 **How can I get help?**